aditikhare007/promptops/README.md

 > *Prompt changes silently alter model behavior — without visibility, tests, or governance.*

 Rather than focusing on prompt optimization or prompt-engineering techniques, PromptOps treats prompts as **first-class system artifacts** that require:

 - Versioning
 - Behavioral regression testing
 - Observability and accountability

-This project reframes prompts as **governed interfaces** between humans and models — similar to APIs, schemas, or contracts in traditional software systems.
+This project reframes prompts as **governed interfaces** between humans and models—similar to APIs, schemas, or contracts in traditional software systems.

 ---

 ## Why This Exists

 In production GenAI systems, even small prompt edits can introduce:

 - Tone drift
 - Instruction loss
 - Inconsistent refusals
 - Increased hallucination risk

 These failures are often:

 - Silent
 - Undetected by metrics
 - Discovered only after deployment